Maria Theresa Collantes

 Maria Theresa "Maitet" Valencia Collantes (born April 2, 1954) is a Filipina politician who served as the representative of Batangas's 3rd congressional district in the Philippine House of Representatives from 2016 to 2025.
 She is a member of the Nationalist People's Coalition (NPC).

 Political career

 Collantes first assumed office in 2016, succeeding her husband, former representative and now Tanauan City Mayor Sonny Collantes.
-In 2022, she was re-elected for a third term, continuing her political work in the district.
-Her son, King Collantes, is the representative-elect for the district as of the upcoming 2025 elections.
+In 2022, she was re-elected for a third term.
+Her son, King Collantes, is the representative-elect for the district as of the 2025 elections.

 She has introduced various bills such as: